The effect of stress on your hormones!Oct 20, 2020

 Estrogen dominance symptoms include depression, hair loss, bad PMS, belatedness and water retention, swollen and painful breasts, cyclical migraines and headaches and generally feeling "hormonal".
 Increased risk of endometrial and breast cancers.

-High levels of cortisol and adrenal activity is resource intensive.
+High levels of cortisol and adrenal activity are resource-intensive.
 Your body will tend to downregulate the thyroid function in order to wisely conserve energy.
 This means you will appear to have a low thyroid function. (an unusually low TSH, via the pituitary pathway) This brings along weight gain, lethargy, fatigue, hair loss to name a few.